etihad airways business-class

 The new cabin is so spectacular, they’ve done away with first class all together

 Etihad Airways often lives in the shadows of Emirates, the official airline of neighbouring emirate Dubai, but the national carrier of the UAE is one of the most innovative and dynamic airlines in the world.
 With a drive to drastically cut emissions and be carbon neutral by 2050, Etihad Airways has announced many initiatives, including a new greener fleet, cutting back plastic, partnering with Environment Abu Dhabi and exploring sustainable fuel alternatives.
 Etihad recently removed the gass-guzzling Airbus A380s from its fleet, investing in the smaller, greener, more streamlined sister aircraft, the A350.
-The airline is doing so much, in fact, it’s recently been named Environmental Airline of the Year 2023 for the second year running in the prestigious Airline Ratings awards.
+The airline is doing so much, in fact, it’s was named Environmental Airline of the Year in the prestigious Airline Ratings awards.

 With a move to the new A350, Etihad also introduced a world-leading, state-of-the-art business class cabin, elevating the Etihad Airways business class experience to new heights with the likes of high-tech design and new privacy screens.
 The new A350 business class cabin is so superior, that the airline chose not to build a first-class, with the latest offering an experience rivalling first class on many major airlines.
 With the new A350 in full operation on flights from Abu Dhabi to New York‘s John F Kennedy International, Chicago’s O’Hare International, Delhi’s Indira Gandhi International Airport, Mumbai’s Chhatrapati Shivaji Maharaj International Airport and London Heathrow, here’s a look inside the superior new A350 business class experience.